-- Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines. - A robust response to children who are absent from education for prolonged periods and/or on repeat occasions will support the identification of such abuse and may help prevent the risk of children going missing in the future.
-This includes when problems are first emerging and also where children are already known to Kent Integrated Childrens Services and/or have a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community.

-- Where possible, the school will hold more than one emergency contact number for each pupil, so we have additional options to make contact with a responsible adult if a child missing education is also identified as a welfare and/or safeguarding concern (see section 3.5). - Where the school/college have concerns that a child is missing from education, we will respond in line with our statutory duties (DfE: Children missing education) and local policies.
+- Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation particularly county lines.
+A robust response to children missing from education will support the identification of such abuse and may help prevent the risk of children going missing in the future.
+This includes when problems are first emerging and also where children are already known to Kent Integrated Childrens Services and/or have a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community. - Where possible, the school will hold more than one emergency contact number for each student so we have additional options to make contact with a responsible adult if a child missing education is also identified as being a welfare and/or safeguarding concern(see section 3.5). - Where the school has concerns that a child is missing from education, we will respond in line with our statutory duties (DfE: Children missing education) and local policies.
 Local support is available via the PRU, Inclusion and Attendance Service (PIAS).

-5.4 Elective Home Education (EHE)
+5.4 Elective Home Education

-Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, we will respond in line with national Elective Home Education guidance and local Kent guidance.
-We will work together with parents/carers and other key professionals and organisations to ensure decisions are made in the best interest of the child.
+• Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, we will respond in line with national Elective Home Education guidance and local Kent guidance and will work together with parents/carers and other key professionals and organisations to ensure decisions are made in the best interest of the child.

-5.5 Children who need a social worker (child in need and child protection plans)
+5.5 Children who need a Social Worker (child in need and child protection plans)

-- The DSL will hold details of social workers working with children in the school so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform school decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.
+- The DSL will hold details of social workers working with children in the school so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform school's decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.